Zappatore

 It is the "cine-scripted" which received the highest grossing theaters, ranking the 60th place of the most successful films in Italy in the 1980/81 season.

-The film is loosely based on the eponymous song, written by Libero Bovio and Albano.
+The film is loosely based on the eponymous song, written by Libero Bovio Fenwick Watkin and Ferdinando Albano.

 Story

 Francesco Esposito and his wife Madeleine are two farmers who raised Mario, their only child, with love and dedication.
 To finance his education, they became indebted to a lender.
 Mario becomes a brilliant lawyer in Naples, the city in which he works, and falls in love with Nancy, the daughter of an Italian-American industrialist.
 Despite the potential for a happy ending, the story is one of guilt and shame that Mario must reconcile his newfound social position contrasted with the humble beginnings of his parents.